INSTERSTATE ACELA DELIVERS PROMISE DESPITE COMPROMISE

 Unfortunately, the Clinton Administration got hoodwinked.
 MagLev was running on short test tracks in Germany and Japan at a jaw-dropping 267-280 mph.
 Due to excessive construction and energy costs however, neither country would announce construction dates to move MagLev into commercial operation.
 Most telling of all, both nations continued building HSR routes.

-Though more funding was directed towards the HSR project, only $4 billion from Carter to Clinton administrations, was invested in the 437-mile Northeast Corridor, leaving us with mediocre Amtrak Acela HSR service today.
+Instead, only $4 billion from Ford to Clinton administrations, was invested in the 457-mile Northeast Corridor, leaving us with Acela HSR that falls well short of world-class standards.

 POPULAR, DESPITE TOO MANY COMPROMISES

-In 2000, when Acela’s 165 mph-capable trains were introduced on 18 miles of HSR-only tracks in Rhode Island and eastern Connecticut, there wasn’t enough safety space between them and parallel tracks that ran slow commuter and freight trains.
+In 2000, when Acela’s 165 mph-capable trains were introduced on 18 miles of HSR-only tracks in Rhode Island and eastern Connecticut, there wasn’t enough safety space between the HSR-only tracks and parallel tracks that contained slow commuter and freight trains.
 The higher the speed, the more air pressure between passing trains for an uncomfortable passenger jolt.
-As a result, federal regulators limit Acela to 150 mph top speed.
-Slow Zones limit top speed to 60-135 mph elsewhere in the 437-mile Northeast Corridor.
+As a result, federal railroad regulators limit Acela to 150 mph top speed in that zone.
+As of 2017, three sections of Rhode Island and Connecticut have been upgraded for 34 miles of HSR-only track supporting 150 mph.
+Slow Zones of 90-110 mph track in the Rhode Island-Boston segment and Slow Zones of ultra-curvy 60-90 mph track in the NYC-New Haven segment limit everywhere else in the 231-mile Boston-NYC segment.
+Constrained by those conditions, Acela’s Boston-New Haven-NYC Journey Time is 3:35 minutes.

 In contrast, Acela patrons often arrive only 10-15 minutes before their scheduled train because security is a breeze and boarding through as many as 16 train cabin doors is extremely fast.
-Trains run at 91% on-time performance.
-Though many planes also boast WiFi service for a fee, you get more uninterrupted Wi-Fi on the train for free.
+Trains run more dependably than planes.
+Though many planes also boast WiFi service lately, you get more uninterrupted Wi-Fi on the train.
 About 2 minutes before arrival at destinations, patrons gather their belongings and start heading for cabin doors.
-When doors open, typical deboarding happens in less than a minute.
+When doors open, deboarding often happens in less than a minute.

-In the 226-mile Washington-New York City segment, Acela Express reduced Journey time from 3:20 minutes to 2:42 minute Journey Time.
+After leaving urban areas, the 226-mile Washington-New York City segment has fewer curves, permitting Acela to run 110-135 mph over most of its distance.
+Acela Express has 2:42 minute “best” Journey Time in that segment.
 Northeast Regional trains take about 30 minutes longer.
-Since you arrive in the heart of Washington, Baltimore, Philadelphia, Newark and New York City, there is no taxi/shuttle/Uber/Lyft ride to downtown.
-The clincher is Washingtonians and New Yorkers discovered that they could Day Trip by via 5:30am-8:30am departures and 5:30pm-9:00pm returns.
+Since you arrive in the heart of Washington, Baltimore, Philadelphia, Newark and New York City, there is no long taxi/shuttle/Uber/Lyft ride to downtown.
+The clincher is Washingtonians and New Yorkers discovered that they could Day Trip via 5:30am-8:00am departures and 5:30pm-9:00pm returns.

 Since Acela represents time, productivity, comfort and dependability advantages over flying, twice as many people ride trains than fly between Washington and NYC.
 Acela and Northeast Regional trains attracted over 14 million passengers in 2013 — more than all, but the Top 19 U.S. Airports.

-In 2010, more U.S. High Speed Rail Corridors were kick-started by the Obama Administration.
-Money was awarded for speed upgrades to four Northeast Corridor sections totaling 100 miles, with 24 miles between Newark and New Brunswick, NJ slated for HSR-only track upgrade.
-In 2013 after-hour tests, Acela Express trains were re-certified for 160 mph.
-When that HSR-only stretch of track completes in 2017, Acela Express will reach 160 mph in commercial service.
+In 2010, Obama awarded money for speed upgrades to four Northeast Corridor sections totaling 100 miles, with 24 miles between Newark and New Brunswick, NJ slated for HSR-only track upgrade.
+In 2013 after-hour tests, existing Acela Express trains were re-certified to operate at 160 mph.
+When that HSR-only stretch of track completes in late 2017, Acela Express will commercially operate up to 160 mph.

 Here’s where it gets personal.
 In July 2014, I had dinner with my Hound Phi Hound college brothers in Philadelphia 30th Street Station.
 Afterwards, I planned to ride the Amtrak Northeast Regional train to Baltimore.